 Finally, there will be really tiny print stating that “there is no scientific evidence to show that any of our methods work”.

-To get the best hair loss treatment, you should ALWAYS seek professional medical advice from doctors to determine the exact cause of your hair loss.
+To get evidence-based hair loss treatment, you should seek professional medical advice from doctors to determine the exact cause of your hair loss.

 What are the next steps to take in Singapore if you have hair loss?

-If you suspect that you have hair loss, you should find a doctor/dermatologist to diagnose the root cause of your hair loss.
+If you suspect that you have hair loss, you should find a doctor or a dermatologist to diagnose the root cause of your hair loss.

 The diagnosis may involve:

 - Consultation to find out medical, lifestyle, and family information.

 - Scalp examination (looking at patterns of hair loss)